 Grants for Good

-Grants for Good is funded by the John Good Group and is designed to direct funding only to small and growing local charities, voluntary groups or social enterprises that are making a big impact on communities, people or the environment.
+Grants for Good provides unrestricted funding to small and growing local charities, voluntary groups or social enterprises.
+We support those making a big impact on people, communities or the environment.
+Non-profits apply to us, and if successful, flexible grants of £2,000 – £5,000 are funded by our business partners.
 To be eligible for our small charity funding, applicants must:

-• Be a UK-based local community group, charity, voluntary group or social enterprise
+• Be a UK-based community group, charity, voluntary group or social enterprise

 • Have an annual income of less than £50,000.